Jesus Image

 Jesus Image is an American charismatic, non-denominational Christian ministry and church based in Orlando, Florida.
-It was established in 2007 by Michael Koulianos, along with his wife, Jessica Koulianos.
-The organization comprises a local church, a ministry training program called Jesus School, and regular worship and conference events.
-It identifies with charismatic practices such as faith-healing, prophecy, and revival-themed events.
-Jesus Image has drawn both public support and criticism for its theological views, fundraising practices, and controversial affiliations.
+Established in 2007 by Michael Koulianos and his wife Jessica, the organization comprises a local church, a ministry training program called Jesus School, and regular worship and conference events.
+It is known for its practices such as faith-healing, prophecy, and revival-themed events, all of which are common practices in charismatic Christianity.
+Jesus Image has been criticized for its theological views and leadership culture.